 Our inclusive workplace culture enables staff to bring their whole selves to work, where uniqueness is valued, and people experience a feeling of belonging.
 All staff connect over a shared passion of promoting human rights, it’s central to our culture.

-cohealth conducts an annual staff diversity survey to help us better understand the people who work at cohealth and how we can continue to improve, including:
+cohealth conducts staff diversity and inclusion surveys to help us better understand the people who work at cohealth and how we can continue to improve, including:

 cohealth has a staff LGBTIQA+ group for staff to come together and discuss issues affecting them as well as organising involvement in community events such as Midsumma and Tilde film festival.